Beautiful Monster (STAYC song): Background and release

 On June 30, 2022, High Up Entertainment announced STAYC would be releasing a new album in July 2022.
 A day later, it was announced STAYC would be releasing their third single album titled We Need Love on July 19.
 On July 15, the highlight medley video for We Need Love was released with "Beautiful Monster" announced as the lead single.
 Three days later, the music video teaser was released.

 Composition

 "Beautiful Monster" was written and composed by Black Eyed Pilseung, alongside Jeon Goon for the lyrics, and Flyt for the composition, with arrangement handled by Rado and Flyt.
 The song was described as "capturing the fear hidden behind the happiness of love".
 "Beautiful Monster" was composed in the key of F-sharp major with a tempo of 82 beats per minute.

 Promotion

 Prior to the release of We Need Love, STAYC held a live showcase to introduce the single album and its songs, including "Beautiful Monster", and communicate with their fans.
 The group subsequently performed on three music programs: Mnet's M Countdown on July 21, KBS's Music Bank on July 22, and MBC's Show!
 Music Core on July 23.

 Accolades

+"Beautiful Monster" won a first place music program award on the July 26, 2022, episode of The Show.